 Onboarding is how a company or a product answers this question.
 It’s how they move a brand new customer to an active, happy customer.

 If GoDaddy’s website builder does one thing well, it’s onboarding and ease-of-use.

 From the moment you sign up, it’s like every question is preemptively answered, and you’re guided through the setup exactly the way you would want.

 If they are trying to live up to their slogan of being the easiest way to get online, then they certainly do that.

-In addition to categorizing its customers, GoDaddy allows you to choose the your exact niche.
+In addition to categorizing its customers, GoDaddy allows you to choose your exact niche.
 And they don’t just choose a typical design for you.
-They even match stock photography and other elements to a website design that will fit you better.
+They even match stock photography and other elements to a particular website design that will fit you better.

 They have form fields and simple options to help you get started.